-The Mistra Council for Evidence-Based Environmental Management (EviEM) works for environmental management to be placed on a scientific foundation.
-Through systematic reviews of various environmental issues, we aim to improve the basis for decisions in Swedish environmental policy.
+The Mistra Council for Evidence-Based Environmental Management (EviEM) worked for environmental management to be placed on a scientific foundation.
+Through systematic reviews of various environmental issues, the Council aimed to improve the basis for decisions in Swedish environmental policy.

 Evidence-based environmental management

 intended to make best possible use of resources

 The reviews conducted by EviEM could, for example, clarify the ways in which various kinds of environmental management measures achieve the desired effects; the repercussions of specific environmental impacts; or the extent to which changes in the natural environment are due to human influence.